Celebrating the American Saddlebred!! This month on YourDressage, we are celebrating the graceful Saddlebred and Saddlebred crosses of all kinds.

 I remember the first time that I saw Little Man (Winter Noon) move.
 I don’t remember the exact date, but it was sometime in 2010.
 At that time, I had another horse in training with Heath Hughes, in a Saddlebred training barn.
 I had been showing at Saddlebred traditional shows for about 18 years at that time.
 However, I also had a Saddlebred dressage horse at home that I was showing at USEF-licensed/USDF-recognized dressage competitions.
-The horse at home was getting older, and I needed to start thinking about my next dressage horse to be bringing along.
+The horse at home was getting older, and I needed to start thinking about my next dressage horse to bring along.

 Little Man was at Heath’s to get started under saddle.
 When I saw him trot, his knees did not touch his nose (that is called going over level in the Saddlebred world).
 I really liked his long strides – the reach with the front and back legs were equal.
 Also, his back legs reached way under his stomach.
-He had a lovely three beat canter and I liked that he was not started under saddle until he was four years old.
+He had a lovely three-beat canter, and I liked that he was not started under saddle until he was four years old.
 When I invest my time, love, and attention in a potential dressage horse, I think long-term regarding soundness.
 So, it really appealed to me that his body was allowed to mature before he was started under saddle.
 I wasn’t in a position to have four horses, so I had to wait.
 But, in September 2011, Heath helped me get Little Man.

 Our first four years together, we were pretty much on our own, with me taking dressage lessons.
 He hadn’t had any additional professional training after leaving Heath’s barn.
 About seven years ago, we moved to a training barn for reining that allowed a few boarders.
 It was so convenient because it was only five miles from my house.
-I’d be riding Little Man and I’d see Heather Johnson (now Servies) working the reining horses.
+I’d be riding Little Man, and I’d see trainer Heather Johnson (now Servies) working the reining horses.
 She would be working the young ones and had them stretching long and low over their back.
-I thought ‘oh, we like that for our dressage horses as well.’
+I thought ‘Oh, we like that for our dressage horses as well.’
 When I left the saddleseat world, I said that I would never spend all day on Saturday driving two to three hours one way, just to ride my horse in training.
 When I saw how Heather handled the horses, it was in the back of my mind – wouldn’t it be great if she could work with Little Man?
 I’d also see her doing all types of counter canter and lead changes on the Quarter Horses.
 They have to do fast canter circles then slow down and do slow circles, all without touching their mouth.
 In dressage, we need to also use our seat to make those types of changes without being in their mouth.
 There were so many similarities!

-I was afraid to ask Heather if she would be willing to work Little Man because he was a Saddlebred, but she said yes!
+I was afraid to ask Heather if she would be willing to work with Little Man because he was a Saddlebred, but she said yes!
 She started working him early in 2015.
 As he was making progress, I decided to take him to two Saddlebred shows and put him in a hunt seat class just to gain some ring experience.
 By the fall of 2015, I took him to our first recognized dressage show but only competed in an Intro Level and an Opportunity Training Level class.

 Heather continued working with him and at our first recognized show of the spring of 2016, we scored mid 60s and earned a qualifying score for the Great American Insurance Group/USDF Regional Dressage Championships.
-By the third recognized show, we were officially qualified for the Great American/USDF Region 3 Championships at Training Level.
+By the third recognized show, we were officially qualified for the Region 3 Championships at Training Level.
 Attending regionals his first year at Training Level was a thrill.
 The event was held in Conyers, GA, and our championship class was in the Grand Prix Arena where the 1996 Olympics had been held.
 I got goosebumps just thinking about the ground his feet were touching!
 For his first year, we were able to compete at the regional championships and won Adequan®/USDF All-Breeds awards from USDF.
 I was super thrilled with him!